Mont-Tremblant International Airport: Facilities

 The airport consists of a small chalet-style terminal building along the east side of the runway and south of the prison facility.
 There are no hangars for aircraft storage.

 The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA) on a call-out basis from the Mirabel Airport.
 CBSA officers at this airport can handle general aviation aircraft only, with no more than 15 passengers.

 The airport is about a 40-minute taxi ride from the resort at Mont Tremblant in good road conditions.
 It can take up to an hour in winter snow conditions as part of the road is secondary pavement with many twists and turns.

+The airport is equipped with de-icing equipment and operates year-round.

 Expansion plans

 The airport operator is planning to expand the airport services by extending the runway to 2500 m (to allow larger jets to land), building a larger terminal (moved to the north end of the runway from the current southeast side of the runway) and adding a water aerodrome (waterside terminal for floatplanes) on the south end of Lac Chaud.